cloudbees-core-cd-workshop/workshop-exercises/exercises/intro-pipeline-cb-core.md

 # Introduction to Pipelines with CloudBees Core

 In addition to all the freely available [Jenkins Pipeline features](https://jenkins.io/doc/book/pipeline/), CloudBees Core provides additional features and capabilities that make it easier and faster for organizations of any size to implement and manage Jenkins Pipelines for Continuous Delivery.
-We like to refer to it as CD Acceleration.

 ## GitHub Organization Project

 In this exercise we are going to create a special type of Jenkins Pipeline project referred to as an [*Organization Folder*](https://jenkins.io/doc/book/pipeline/multibranch/#organization-folders) and more specifically a *GitHub Organization* project.
 The *GitHub Organization* project will scan a GitHub Organization to discover the organization’s repositories, automatically creating **managed** *Multibranch Pipeline* jobs for any repository with at least one branch containing a *project recognizer* - typically **Jenkinsfile**.
 We will use the GitHub Organization that you created in **[Setup - Create a GitHub Organization](./Setup.md#create-a-github-organization)**.
-A *GitHub Organization* project will also utilize the GitHub Organization level webhook it creates to automatically clean-up Jenkins jobs - both individual branch jobs and Mutlibranch jobs associcated to repositories - when a branch or a repository is deleted from the GitHub Organization.
+A *GitHub Organization* project will also utilize a GitHub Organization level webhook it creates to automatically clean-up Jenkins jobs - both individual branch jobs and Mutlibranch jobs associcated to repositories - when a branch or a repository is deleted from the GitHub Organization.

 We must exit the Blue Ocean UI to the Jenkins classic UI to complete the steps in this lesson.